Support for Schools during COVID-19 Closures

 17 Mar 2020

 Story Box Library is working to support educators in continuing to provide a learning program to students in the cases of school closures and home isolation.
 Schools across the globe are responding to the outbreak of the Coronavirus and in some cases schools have closed or are making preparations for a potential closure.
 Story Box Library aims to assist schools that are closed by providing free access for an initial two months during these uncertain and unprecedented time.
-We are committed to continuing to offer this help in the event of longer term closures.

 We’ve put together a simple, step-by-step guide about this offer of help, for teachers and schools to use.